dytsou/shorten-url/README.md

 - Enable rate limiting to prevent abuse
 - Consider enabling Google Safe Browsing for malicious URL detection
 - Regularly monitor your KV storage usage
+- Be aware this is an open system - anyone can create short URLs

 ## Troubleshooting